- Explain how to use the Halo Collar system to effectively train your dog to respond to the collar's feedback.

 The Halo solution is as much about training you and your dog as it is about dog containment and safety.
-The unique Halo training programs, designed by Cesar Millan, are what will ultimately determine the effectiveness of the Halo system, including our Halo User Training course, and our introductory Halo Pet Training course.
+The unique Halo training programs, designed by Cesar Millan, are what will ultimately determine the effectiveness of the Halo system.
+This includes our Halo User Training course and our introductory Halo Pet Training course.
 In addition, Cesar Millan’s years of training expertise have defined the functionality of the Halo system in addition to our unique, simple, and proven training programs.
 You can find them by clicking on the training icon at the bottom of the screen in the app:

 You should train one dog at a time.
-As you progress through the Halo Dog Training program, you may see results quickly.
-Keep in mind that it typically takes about 21 days for new behaviors to become lifelong habits, so it is important to reinforce the training as described.
+You may see results quickly as you progress through the Halo Dog Training program.
+However; keep in mind that it typically takes about 21 days for new behaviors to become lifelong habits, so it is important to reinforce the training as described.